Back to TOC

 Vermicastings (worm castings) is simply worm poop.
 It is the excreted substance that comes (or is cast) out of the back end of the worm.
 Many purposes of vermicastings are used in household plants, gardens, lawns, and commercial farming.

 It's primary purpose is to rejuvenate, or reclaim the spent state of ordinary and chemically fertilized soil to a rich, vibrant and reusable substance.
-Often times people use this synonymous with vermicompost but it has an entirely different meaning.
+Often times people use this synonymously with vermicompost, but it has an entirely different meaning.
 This will become useful in the future should you ever have to make a distinction.

 A nutrient rich liquid teaming with beneficial microbes for the use of feeding and maintaining healthy plants including their root systems.